On Different Notions of Redundancy in Conditional-Independence-Based Discovery of Graphical Models

 \section{RELATED WORK}

-\looseness=-1We are the first to study how graphical and probabilistic constraints on CI-statements interplay in the \emph{detection} and \emph{correction} of errors in graph discovery.
-The fact that causal graphs can entail implications about parts of the distribution that were not seen before has been noted by \citep{tsamardinos2012towards,janzing2023reinterpreting} and in terms of structural causal models by \citep{gresele2022causal}.
-Building on these insights, \citep{faller2024self,schkoda2024cross} have proposed to falsify causal models by exploiting these constraints.
-Although this is the basic observation of graphical redundancy, we are the first to contrast this with probabilistic redundancy. \citep{mazaheri2025meta} show that there are different kinds of dependences between CI-statements, but do not discuss how this influences their confirmatory power w.r.t. graphical models.
-On the other hand, \citep{faltenbacher2025internal} propose to use the CI-statements that PC would do anyway to detect contradictions without discussing the dependences between tests. \citep{bromberg2009improving} have also noted that contradictions between CI-tests can be corrected to improve discovery results, and \citep{kim2024causal} correct errors by using Graphoid axioms to conduct a set of tests that are statistically better conditioned.
+We are the first to study how graphical and probabilistic constraints on CI-statements interplay in the \emph{detection} and \emph{correction} of errors in graph discovery.
+The fact that causal graphs can entail implications about parts of the distribution that were not seen before has been noted by \citet{tsamardinos2012towards,janzing2023reinterpreting} and in terms of structural causal models by \citep{gresele2022causal}.
+Building on these insights, \citet{faller2024self,schkoda2025cross} have proposed to falsify causal models by exploiting these constraints.
+Although this is the basic observation of GM-redundancy, we are the first to contrast this with P-redundancy. \citet{mazaheri2025meta} show that there are different kinds of dependences between CI-statements, but do not discuss how this influences their confirmatory power with respect to graphical models.
+On the other hand, \citet{faltenbacher2025internal} propose to use the CI-statements that PC would conduct anyway to detect contradictions without discussing the dependences between tests. \citet{bromberg2009improving} have also noted that contradictions between CI-tests can be corrected to improve discovery results, and \citet{kim2024causal} correct errors by using Graphoid axioms to conduct a set of tests that are statistically better conditioned.
 In contrast to us, they both focus on violations of the Graphoid axioms.
-We have argued before that such violations are comparably rare, which does not mean that they are not informative if they occur.
-But additionally, we pointed out that the absence of these violations does not constitute evidence for a model. \citep{hyttinen2014constraint,russo2024argumentative} propose to use symbolic reasoning to resolve conflicts in the provided CI-statements.
-But neither makes the distinction between graphically and probabilistically redundant tests.\todo{Need to understand this one better.} In \cref{sec:additional_related_work}, we discuss more work on the general robustness of PC.
+We have argued before that such violations are comparatively rare, which does not mean that they are not informative if they occur.
+But additionally, we pointed out that the absence of these violations does not constitute evidence for a model. \citet{hyttinen2014constraint,russo2024argumentative} propose to use symbolic reasoning to resolve conflicts in the provided CI-statements.
+But neither makes the distinction between GM- and P-redundant tests.\todo{Need to understand this one better.} In \cref{sec:additional_related_work}, we discuss more work on the general robustness of PC.